Home Blog Lawyer for Fraud

 If someone has been trying to scam you into giving them money or personal information by claiming that they need help fixing an issue with their computer or phone line, report them immediately so that they can be stopped before they cause more damage than already caused by their actions!

-Key Terms for a Fraud Agreement
+Key Terms for Fraud

 Here are the key terms for a fraud agreement: